h1ros/h1ros.github.io/posts/be-true-tortoise.md

 ### Failure & Overcome

-Today, I have two things to share with you: one is 1 year of my failure of applying this lesson in 2018, and another is about how I am overcoming this failure now in 2019.
+Today, I have two things to share with you: one is about my failure of applying this lesson in 2018.
+Another is about how I am overcoming this failure  in 2019.

 At the end of 2017, I keenly felt that I needed to create a technical blog or some sites to share and publish my technical ideas since I read a lot of technical blogs and tutorials in my daily job as a data scientist, and thought this was essential skill for us.
 One day I talked to my wife and she was also interested in hosting her own blog.
 So we excitedly researched about rental servers, domains, and blogging tools, all that kind of stuff.
 We together started to host each of blog.